igorkll/WinBox-Maker/README.md

 * if you are going to build the program thoroughly, you will also need to download the blobs folder separately from google drive (due to the file size limit on github)
 * it is recommended that the winbox maker project and the source and output iso paths be on a fast SSD! otherwise, it may cause severe computer freezes during the assembly process. if it is not possible to use an SSD, it is recommended not to use computer during the build process of the winbox maker project
 * when you burn the installation ISO to a USB stick via rufus or a similar program, DO NOT USE the windows installation customization feature, as this will cause conflicts with those tweaks that already exist in winbox and it may work incorrectly
-* if you enable "Do not disable hotkeys by changing the layout", then probably many keyboard shortcuts can continue to work (keyboard filter may not work)!
-It can be VERY UNSAFE for kiosks in public places. the reason for this: windows
 * if your application uses file picker from windows, then this is a backdoor! since if you write "cmd" in the path bar, the command line will open, which is unacceptable for devices in kiosk mode
 * the project may contain prebuild and postbuild events, and since the program runs on behalf of the administrator, it can be quite dangerous if you do not fully trust the project you are building.
 Before building an unknown winbox maker project, be sure to check the contents of the events tab
 * after the first launch of the operating system created through winbox maker, let the computer run for about two minutes. do not turn it off at this time and do not touch it. otherwise, it may cause windows to crash and require a system reinstall